spraakbanken/karp-materials/.github/ISSUE_TEMPLATE/improvements.md

 ---
 name: Improvements on material
-about: Suggest an improvement for some material in Korp or Strix
+about: Suggest an improvement for some material in Karp
 labels: fix/improvement

 ---